• Menu

 Paint and Primer

-I have had great success with Behr Marquee paint and primer in one.
+I have had great success with Behr Marquee paint and primer in one on regular walls or over wallpaper.
 It covers great without the use of an additional primer and almost always covers in one coat!
 On the other hand, I have also used a bonding primer like Stix or Gripper, and then topped with a less expensive paint.
 As long as your surface is clean and dull, you shouldn’t need anything fancy.
-If you are concerned about the type of wallpaper you are covering or the fake wood has some gloss to it, I would definitely recommend using a bonding primer first.
+If you are covering wood or plastic/fake wood or if it has any kind of gloss to it, I HIGHLY recommend using a bonding primer first.
 I also recommend using a low luster paint with a satin or eggshell finish.
 Semi-gloss will show up too many imperfections, but flat paint will not ware well in high humidity.
 I do not recommend using oil based paint.
 I tried it once thinking it would adhere better, and had problems with it flaking off.

 Here is the summary of what I suggest you use: